Prag8855/aab/content/guides/losing-your-job.md

 ### Calculate your notice period

 Your job has a notice period (*[[Kündigungsfrist]]*).
-If you quit, you must work until the end of the notice period.
+It's written in your work contract.
+If you quit, you must work until the end of your notice period.

-The notice period can be very long: 3 months is normal.[^9] If you want to leave sooner, you can negotiate a shorter notice period with your employer.
+Your notice period can be very long: 3 months is normal for some jobs.[^9] To leave sooner, negotiate a shorter notice period with your employer.[^40]

 **[How the notice period works ➞](/guides/job-notice-period)**

 ### Give your resignation letter

 To quit your job, you must give a resignation letter (*[[Kündigungsschreiben]]*).
 Your resignation is only valid when your employer receives your letter.
+That's when your [notice period](/glossary/Kündigungsfrist) starts.
 There are rules on how you write and deliver this letter.

 **[How to write and send a resignation letter ➞](/guides/german-resignation-letter)**

 **[Resignation letter generator ➞](/docs/resignation-letter)**

+If you did not choose to quit your job, do not give a resignation letter.
+Your employer can't force you to resign.

 ### See a doctor

 If you quit for mental health reasons (burnout, depression, stress), get a note from a doctor.
-This proves that you had a valid reason to quit.[^12]
+This proves that you had a valid reason to quit.[^12] If you don't have a sick note, this is harder to prove.

 If you quit without a reason, you lose 3 months of [unemployment benefits](/glossary/ALG%20I).